 No studies in lactating animals have been conducted with the combined components of JENTADUETO.
 In studies performed with the individual components, both linagliptin and metformin were secreted in the milk of lactating rats.
 It is not known whether linagliptin is excreted in human milk.
 Metformin is excreted in human milk in low concentrations.
 Because the potential for hypoglycemia in nursing infants may exist, a decision should be made whether to discontinue nursing or to discontinue the drug, taking into account the importance of the drug to the mother.

-Safety and effectiveness of JENTADUETO in pediatric patients have not been established.
+Safety and effectiveness of JENTADUETO in pediatric patients under 18 years of age have not been established.

 Linagliptin is minimally excreted by the kidney; however, metformin is substantially excreted by the kidney.
 Considering that aging can be associated with reduced renal function, JENTADUETO should be used with caution as age increases [see WARNINGS AND PRECAUTIONS and CLINICAL PHARMACOLOGY].

-Of the total number of patients (n=4040) in clinical studies of linagliptin, 1085 patients were 65 years and over, while 131 patients were 75 years and over.
+There were 4040 type 2 diabetes patients treated with linagliptin 5 mg from 15 clinical trials of linagliptin; 1085 (27%) patients were 65 years and over, while 131 (3%) were 75 years and over.
+Of these patients, 2566 were enrolled in 12 double-blind placebo-controlled studies; 591 (23%) were 65 years and over, while 82 (3%) were 75 years and over.
 No overall differences in safety or effectiveness were observed between patients 65 years and over and younger patients.
 Therefore, no dose adjustment is recommended in the elderly population.
 While clinical studies of linagliptin have not identified differences in response between the elderly and younger patients, greater sensitivity of some older individuals cannot be ruled out.

 Report Problems to the Food and Drug Administration